rajesh17mca/docker-workspace/README.md

 docker run -v [SOURCE]:[DESTINATION] [IMAGE] docker run --mount type=volume,src=[VOLUME_NAME],dst=[CONTAINER_PATH]
 ```
-These volumes are created when ever the container created if we use the VOLUME instruction
+These volumes are created whenever the container is created if we use the VOLUME instruction
 ```
 FROM docker.io/library/httpd:latest
 RUN apt-get update